flokk.

 Misir Carsisi (Egyptian Spice Bazaar)

-The Spice Bazaar is smaller and easier to navigate with children than the Grand Bazaar, and the sensory overload of dried fruits, nuts, lokum, and towers of colorful spices makes it genuinely exciting
+The Spice Bazaar is smaller and easier to navigate with children than the Grand Bazaar, and the sensory overload of dried fruits, nuts, lokum, and towers of colorful spices makes it genuinely exciting for kids.
+Pick up a bag of mixed Turkish nuts and dried apricots to snack on for the rest of the day.

 shopping